madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 inc (Rank snat) = Rank (SS snat)
 ```

-Since the heaps will be indexed by the heap rank, we need to use GADTs again.
+Since heaps need to be indexed by their rank, we use a GADT.

 ```haskell
 data SafeHeap :: Nat -> Type -> Type where